 Back soon!

 Grapes, tamarind and scorpion peppers make Tamarinjury a killer roti sauce.
-I'm hoping to bring this 'un back for 2022 harvest season!
+I'm planning another batch this year, so stay tuned!